 We believe in making a difference at Mahali Mzuri, and we're committed to ensuring our core Virgin brand values translate into the best possible experience for our guests.

-Most of our team members are Maasai and hail from the communities surrounding Mahali Mzuri.
+Most of our team members are Maasai and come locally from the communities surrounding Mahali Mzuri.
 Traditionally the Maasai depended on cattle herding for their livelihoods, but a number of jobs and development opportunities now come from the lodges and conservancies that attract visitors and tourists from all over the globe.

 It is well known that Sir Richard Branson has always had a personal love for Africa and has visited Kenya on multiple occasions.
-With this background the foundations for Mahali Mzuri were first laid in 2007, when in June of that year.
-Richard was made a Maasai Elder, a traditional honour the tribe chose to bestow on him in return for bringing prosperity to the land.
+With this background, the foundations for Mahali Mzuri were first laid in 2007, when in June of that year Richard was made a Maasai Elder, a traditional honour the tribe chose to bestow on him in return for bringing prosperity to the land.
 The traditional ceremony, known in the Maasai language as ‘Ipayiani’, was conducted by the Maasai Elders in the presence of around 30 members of the local tribal community.

 Through a relationship with Jake Grieves Cook, formerly Chair of the Kenya Tourism Federation and now operating a partner camp in the neighbouring conservancy, Richard was made aware of a severe environmental threat to the Maasai Mara ecosystem.
 Jake proposed that Richard and a number of others invest in the area with a view to expanding the protected area for the benefit of both the local community and wildlife alike.

 With a Virgin Limited Edition commitment to operating a safari camp in Kenya firmly on the agenda, an area within the Maasai Mara ecosystem was identified just north of the Maasai Mara National Reserve, specifically in the Motorogi Conservancy.